adw62/cities.obj/README.md

 ## Surface projection

 The `--surface` flag warps all generated geometry onto a curved surface after generation.
 The base plate is replaced with a full sphere or torus mesh so the result is always a complete closed solid with buildings on top.
+Boulevards are subdivided into short segments before warping so they follow the surface smoothly.

 **Sphere** — maps X→longitude, Z→latitude, Y→radial offset.
 Building height stays perpendicular to the surface.